labscript-suite/labscript-suite/docs/source/configuration.rst

 ===============================================

 Once installed, the **labscript suite** requires some manual configuration to successfully start all of the components the first time.
+The following sections detail the required steps necessary for all components of the suite to run for the first time.
+Further details on how to use each component can be found in the documentation for that component via the *labscript suite* components link in the left side bar.

 The *labconfig.ini* File
 ------------------------